Struct vstd::simple_pptr::PPtr

 }

-, but has a few key differences:
+PPtr is similar to cell::PCell, but has a few key differences:

 - In

-is placed at some location on the heap. - Since
+PCell<V>, the typeVis placed internally to thePCell, whereas withPPtr, the typeVis placed at some location on the heap. - Since

-token represents not just the permission to read/write the contents, but also to deallocate.
+ptr::PointsTotoken represents not just the permission to read/write the contents, but also to deallocate.

-Simplifications relative to more general pointer API
+§Simplifications relative to more general pointer API

 - Pointers are only represented by addresses and don’t have a general notion of provenance